 Early neutering increases the risk of urinary incontinence by 4-20%

 Very early neutering increases the risk of disease in dogs.
 A study of shelter dogs conducted by the College of Veterinary Medicine at Texas A&M University concluded that infectious diseases were more common in dogs that were sterilized at less than 24 weeks of age.

-I can't find a study to verify this, I can only testify to what groomers are repeatedly telling us, that desexed dogs have very wooly coats, commonly called "spay coat".
-It seems to be an overproduction of the undercoat but until more is knows, this is annecdotal.
+I can’t find a study to verify this, I can only testify to what groomers are repeatedly telling us, that desexed dogs have very woolly coats, commonly called “spay coat”.
+It seems to be an overproduction of the undercoat but until more is knows, this is anecdotal.

 NEUTERING, IN CONCLUSION…

 Dr. Karen Becker is now a famous veterinary advocate for more thought to be brought back in to the dog world.
 Her YouTube video last year on neutering and article on same subject gave me the bones of this article.
 The video received an enormous amount of support but also scathing criticism.
 Since then Dr. Becker has released another video on the subject explaining her thoughts on the whole affair.
 She breaks down in the middle of it when she thinks about the number of animals she has harmed with her previous advice.
 Worth a watch.